hareesh9999/user_management/README.md

 ## About Course Management

-Within Course Management an user can view and subscribe to multiple courses.
+Within Course Management user can view and subscribe to multiple courses.

 - If user is already subscribed to a course he can't do that again.
 - Same course can be shared between multiple resources.